 Read more: Best over-ear headphones| |

-Originally published earlier this year.
+Originally published last year.
 Updated as we review new products.